Close Menu

 WHAT IS SICKLE CELL ANEMIA?

 Sickle cell anemia (SCA) is a blood disorder that can result in symptoms that prevent you from working.
+For example, symptoms such as fatigue and pain can keep you from working a 40 hour work week.
 Our law firm can help you win SSD benefits if you have sickle cell disorder.
 Contact us today for a free review of your SSD benefits.

 If you have sickle cell anemia, then your body creates red blood cells that are “sickled” in appearance.
 This means that your blood cells, instead of being round, are curved.
 Your cells look like a half moon.